Skip to main content

 Cons

-• No Interest on Balances: Chase Total Checking pays 0.00% APY — your deposited funds earn nothing, while online high-yield savings accounts currently pay 4–5% APY.
+• No Interest on Balances: 0.00% APY on balances.
+High-yield savings accounts currently pay 4–5%.

-• Bonus Requires Direct Deposit: The $400 bonus requires setting up $500+ in qualifying electronic direct deposits — cash deposits, check deposits, and Zelle transfers do not qualify.
+• Bonus Requires Direct Deposit: Bonus requires $1,000+ in qualifying direct deposits within 90 days.
+Zelle, cash, and check deposits do not qualify.